 - Test results cannot tell you if you will/will not develop cancer (or another cancer) in your lifetime.
-Genetic test results tell us your risk of cancer compared to the general population. - If you do not have a pathogenic variant, but someone in your family does, the negative test does not mean that you will never develop cancer.
-You still need to be screened for cancer appropriately. - If you do not have a pathogenic variant, and no one in your family has a pathogenic variant, then a negative test gives limited information.
-Your cancer risk may still be higher than the general population. - Occasionally, new information about a gene may lead to a change in how your results are interpreted.
+Genetic test results tell us your risk of cancer compared to the general population. - If you do not have a gene mutation, but someone in your family does, the negative test does not mean that you will never develop cancer.
+You still need to be followed for cancer appropriately. - If you do not have a gene mutation, and no one in your family has a gene mutation, then a negative test gives limited information.
+Your cancer risk may still be higher than the general population. - In rare cases, new information about your gene alteration may lead to a change in the interpretation of your results.
 In most cases, this occurs when a variant of uncertain significance is determined to be benign (negative).
 In rare cases, gene alterations initially classified as positive may also be re-classified.